 FreedomVoice Systems, Inc began operations in 1996 in Encinitas, California, USA.
-FreedomVoice provides 800, vanity, and virtual local toll free numbers in the US and Canada.
+FreedomVoice provides geographic, vanity, and toll free numbers in the USA and Canada.
 Other services include FreedomIQ, a hosted Voice over Internet Protocol (VoIP) phone system.
 FaxFreedom, an internet faxing service, and AdTrakker, a call-capture lead generation service marketed to real estate and mortgage professionals.

 GoDaddy acquired FreedomVoice in 2016.
 Since May 31, 2017, FreedomVoice operates as a subsidiary of (mt) Media Temple, Inc, which GoDaddy also owns.

-FreedomVoice markets itself as “The Voice of Small Business™,” and it specializes in phone systems for entrepreneurs and small business owners.
+FreedomVoice markets itself as “The Voice of Small Business™,” and it specializes in phone service for small business and entrepreneurs.

 FreedomVoice sells three types of toll free CloudNumbers: 800 numbers, vanity phone numbers, and virtual local numbers.
 Users manage the numbers using a smartphone app.
 FreedomVoice offers over 40 features with their numbers.
 The following table lists the features.